Projects

 Food Security and Skill Building for Bloodvein First Nation Youth

-In collaboration with Miskooseepi School located in Bloodvein First Nation (Manitoba) and Northern Manitoba Food Culture and Community Collaborative.
+In collaboration with Miskooseepi School located in Bloodvein First Nation (Manitoba)

 This project enabled the Miskooseepi School Food Program located in Bloodvein First Nation to purchase much-needed healthy food for children in a community where food insecurity has increased due to the COVID-19 pandemic.
 The youth-focused project also supports educational and skill-building activities related to healthy food systems and actions that advance food security for the community.